max-huenink/Minecraft-Servers/README.md

 If you would like to create a snapshot server, run 'newSnapshotServer.sh' and it will do the same thing, running 'base.sh' after declaring proper runtime variables.
 ## Aliases
-I recommend that you create some aliases to run the files that start/create your servers.
-Such as:
+Aliases will help you run the files that start/create your servers much easier.
+Such as (NOT FULL LIST OF ALIASES):

 	alias server='bash /home/${USER}/Desktop/serverFiles/server.sh'
 	alias servers='cd /home/${USER}/Desktop/minecraftServers/'